fbpx

 We encourage children to do things for themselves.
 This can be frustrating for some children.
 The reason behind it is to help build resilience, problem solving and perseverance.
 If we help a child do something, then they become dependent on someone else to do that task.
 If they are given the opportunity to get frustrated, try and try again, problem solve; they may just figure it out all by themselves.
 They may not too.
 And that is ok.
 There is a saying ‘Every climb has it’s time, which need not be today.’
 We support children in these feelings where needed.

 Relationships are so important and are the foundation to everything that we do.
 We feel that when relationships are strong children feel more secure in themselves and when exploring the environment.
 We put great value on going at the child’s pace as all children are unique and will build relationships at different paces.
-Social skills develop through realationships.
+Social skills develop through relationships.

 These relationships are with people, life and the world.
 Allowing time for relationships to build through warmth, love and kindness in our natural environment.

 We provide an environment that is peaceful, slow paced, calm and happy.
 Nature helps us to feel healthy, happy, purposeful and socially connected.
-With lives being so busy and over scheduled, being able to find time to support our Manaatua (well-being) is treasured.
+With lives being so busy and over scheduled, being able to find time to support our Mana Atua (well-being) is treasured.

 HOW IT WORKS – THE DETAILS

-5Sessions run on a Friday, 8 weeks of the term.
+Sessions run on a Friday, 7-8 weeks of the term.

-FROM 10.30am – 1.30pm.
+FROM 10am – 2pm.

-On each session there is opportunity for tamariki and whanau to develop new skills.
+On each session there is opportunity for tamariki and whānau to develop new skills.
 Your facilitator will share during the hui what other options are available.
-This could be whittling, hut building, gardening, nature crafts, fire and more.
-As always everything is optional.
+This could be whittling, hut building, gardening, nature crafts, fire, construction and more.
+As always everything is optional, nothing is compulsary.

 AGE: